jiasong18/Ant-Media-Server-Wiki/Quality-Filter---FPS,-Resolution,-Bitrate.md

 `webRTCAdaptor.getStreamInfo(streamId);`

 * After getting stream info, you can call the following function to force the video quality you want to watch. `webRTCAdaptor.forceStreamQuality("{your_stream_Id}",  {the_resolution_to_be_forced});`

-You need the change the line where webRTCAdaptor.forceStreamQuality(stream1,dropdownSelectedItem);
+You need the change the this line from `webRTCAdaptor.forceStreamQuality(stream1,dropdownSelectedItem)`;

 to

-webRTCAdaptor.forceStreamQuality(streamId,dropdownSelectedItem);
+`webRTCAdaptor.forceStreamQuality(streamId,dropdownSelectedItem);`

 Now you can get the stream info from the server and force the quality you want.

 As you can see from the screenshots below, you can select the resolution.
 ![240p is selected](https://user-images.githubusercontent.com/54481799/91039162-b514e000-e614-11ea-80ce-f009e6006a19.png)